 Office-based restrictions

 Creating separate offices allows you to control access based on office assignment.
-Here's how it works:
+Firstly, create the appropriate offices by following the support article: How to set up offices.

-Only users assigned to Office B will be able to access clients and binders linked to that office
+Note: Only users assigned to that specific office will be able to access clients and binders linked to that office, so ensure all relevant users are assigned accordingly.
+Any users not specified will not have access to the office.

-The Partner and/or Manager (if specified) of the Client Group will automatically have access
+Note: The partner and/or manager (if specified) of the client group will automatically have access.

 Start with the least privileged access model